ysyk2021/the-art-of-forgiving-yourself-letting-go-of-regrets-and-guilt-for-a-happier-life/src/chapter-6-2.md

 * Embrace acceptance of your imperfections and recognize that you are worthy of forgiveness.

 Remember, self-forgiveness is a process that takes time and effort.
 It is important to be patient and kind to yourself as you navigate through these strategies.
 By actively working on overcoming the barriers to self-forgiveness, you can let go of regret and guilt, ultimately leading to a happier and more fulfilled life.
-> **Note**: This chapter provides general strategies for overcoming barriers to self-forgiveness.
-If you feel deeply burdened by guilt or regret, it is advisable to seek professional help from a therapist or counselor.